Retirement Planning7 min read

 • Have zero impact on your marginal tax rate

-This is the biggest advantage for retirees.
+This is a significant advantage for retirees.
 TFSA withdrawals:

 • Don't trigger the OAS clawback (threshold: $95,323 in 2026)